nicolamarchiotto/blog/content/blog/my_home_server/index.md

 ## Docker?
 Containers?
 For those who don't know what I am talking about, _Docker is an open source platform that enables developers to build, deploy, run, and manage **containers**, standardized and executable components that combine the application source code, the software dependencies, and the operating system (OS) required to run the application in any environment.

-With fewer fancy words, Docker allows you to build your program in a standalone and secure environment with an already integrated OS.
+With fewer words, Docker allows you to build your program in a standalone and secure environment with an already integrated OS.
 This translates to:

-- Easily distribute software
+- Easier software distribution;
 - Assurance of the host machine setup.
 With Docker you will never hear again _"but it works on my machine"_.

 With respect to Virtual Machines, which are tricked by the hypervisor layer to run on real hardware, Docker containers are more friendly with the host and just emulate a minimal file system.
 They need less time to startup and are typically faster.